jordansnow89/Front-end-Developer-Interview-Questions/README.md

 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.
 * What are your favourite image replacement techniques and which do you use when?

+##### My favorite image replacement technique is the App Shell Method, designed by Google.
+I use it when I have sections of a website that will eventually be populated with data, but when I don't want to show just a blank screen.
+This increases user experience and retention.

 * How would you approach fixing browser-specific styling issues?
 I would use vendor-specific css tags.
-Though from the beginning, I would have used sass and with @include, that encompasses vendor prefixes.

 * How do you serve your pages for feature-constrained browsers?
 * What techniques/processes do you use?
 * What are the different ways to visually hide content (and make it available only for screen readers)?
 * Have you ever used a grid system, and if so, what do you prefer?
-I have used Bootstraps grid system, though I far prefer css grid as it's free in terms of performance.
+I have used Bootstraps grid system, though I far prefer css grid as that's just one less CDN that I need to bring in, which will decrease load page loading time.

 * Have you used or implemented media queries or mobile specific layouts/CSS?
 I have.
 Mobile First is the way to go!